 God wants the sin out of my life.
 The Bible lists several ways to get the sin out:

 - We could take drastic action against sin ourselves.
 This is certainly the wisest course of action, but we often love our sin more than we desire to repent.
-Isn’t it interesting that Yeshua said, “If your hand or your foot causes you to sin, cut it off and throw it away.
-It is better for you to enter life maimed or crippled than to have two hands or two feet and be thrown into eternal fire.
-And if your eye causes you to sin, gouge it out and throw it away.
-It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell” (Matthew 18:8-9)?
+Isn’t it interesting that Yeshua said, “If your hand or foot causes you to sin, cut it off and cast it from you.
+It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.
+And if your eye causes you to sin, pluck it out and cast it from you.
+It is better for you to enter into life with one eye, rather than having two eyes, to be cast into hell fire” (Matthew 18:8-9)?
 Oh, if only we would realize how serious sin is!

 - Our loving heavenly Father could discipline us, to train us in righteousness.
 This is exactly what the rest of our verses today in Hebrews 12 talk about.
 As God’s children, He disciplines us because He loves us.

 Yes, God disciplines us.
 The author of Hebrews quotes from Proverbs 3:11-12 to make his case: